dsc-courses/dsc40a-2021-fa/resources.md

 Below, you'll find some exams (and in some cases, their solutions) from previous offerings of the course.

 Some things to keep in mind:
 - In many earlier offerings of the course, there were two Midterms – Midterm 1 covered empirical risk minimization, and Midterm 2 covered probability.
-In addition, often times Part 1 of the Final covered content similar to that of Midterm 1 (empirical risk minimization), and Part 2 of the Final coverted content similar to that of Midterm 2 (probability).
+In addition, often times Part 1 of the Final covered content similar to that of Midterm 1 (empirical risk minimization), and Part 2 of the Final covered content similar to that of Midterm 2 (probability).
 - Topic coverage and ordering has changed over time, so the content in our Midterm won't necessary match the content of earlier Midterms/Midterm 1.